 For if you truly amend your ways and your doings, if you truly act justly one with another...
 I will dwell with you in this place, in the land that I gave of old to your ancestors for ever and ever.
 (NRSV Jeremiah 7)

-Jeremiah hears God's voice telling him to do unusual things that we might now call street theatre, as many of the other prophets like Isaiah and Ezekial did.
+Jeremiah hears God's voice telling him to do unusual things that we might now call street theatre, as many of the other prophets like Isaiah and Ezekiel did.
 He walks around Jerusalem with a wooden yoke around his neck to symbolize the yoke of Babylon that he claims everyone must take on for their sins.
 When the Babylonians captured Jerusalem they spared Jeremiah.

-Jeremiah is commanded by God to go down to the potters house and watch the potter work his wheel.
+Jeremiah is commanded by God to go down to the potters house and watch the potter work his wheel:

 The vessel he was making of clay was spoiled in the potter's hand, and he reworked it into another vessel as seemed good to him.